Skip to main content

 Different types of volumes

-1. emptyDir - Means the directory is empty when started and also is emptied/deleted when the pod is deleted on the node.
-It can also be memory backed storage.
+1. emptyDir - The directory is empty at start.
+It's emptied when the pod is deleted on the node.
+It can also be memory backed.

-2. hostPath - The data in the volume is specific to the host.
-When a pod is scheduled to another host, then it sees completely different data volume on that host.
+2. hostPath - The data is tied to the host.
+If a pod moves to another host, it sees a different data volume there.

 3. persistentVolumeClaim - Long-term storage.
 The volume and its data survives pod restarts.